AndrewTelleria/accuweather-react/README.md

 React app that uses the Accuweather API to query current conditions and a five day forecast, for a searched city.
 The app uses Axios http client to make AJAX calls to the API.
 I also used HTTPie to test the API endpoints.

+I have committed my API key to make it easier for whoever wants to test the app and with the current subscription I'm allowed 50 requests per day.

 ### `npm start`

 Runs the app in the development mode.